pmjones/ext-request/README.md

 These properties are public, read-only, and cannot be modified or overridden.

-- `array $authDigest`: An array of digest values computed from `$_SERVER['PHP_AUTH_DIGEST']`.
+- `?array $authDigest`: An array of digest values computed from `$_SERVER['PHP_AUTH_DIGEST']`.
 - `?string $authPw`: The value of `$_SERVER['PHP_AUTH_PW']`.
 - `?string $authType`: The value of `$_SERVER['PHP_AUTH_TYPE']`.